-Walking the Inca Trail to Machu Picchu (height of 2430m.) is a very challenging hike in the mountains.
-You will be going up and down quite a lot, so it is really important to make time to prepare your body in order to acclimatize to the Andean altitude.
+Walking the Inca Trail to Machu Picchu (height of 2430m.) is a very challenging hike in the mountains, remember that the citadel is located close to the famous Wiñay Wayna mountain.
+You will be going up and down quite a lot, so it is really important to make time to prepare your body to acclimatize to the Andean altitude.
 Especially if you have flown straight up from sea level.

 We recommend you to stay some days in Cusco or the Sacred Valley before you take on this exciting hike.
 Also, chew coca leaves, a local and natural remedy for altitude sickness.
 You can also check with your doctor what kind of medications you can bring for the Andean altitude.

-Porters are the heroes of every expedition.
-They carry up to 20kg with all the necessary food and equipment for the groups, plus your personal camping gear.
+Porters are considered the heroes of every Inca Trail expedition.
+They carry up to 20kg with all the necessary food and equipment for the groups, plus your camping gear.
 You will only carry your daypack for your daily essentials.
 Porters carry the majority of the equipment.
-We recommend giving them an extra tip in order to recognize their effort and hard work.
+We recommend giving them an extra tip to recognize their effort and hard work.

 As we told you before, walking the Inca Trail is a strictly regulated activity where permits are compulsory and the number of visitors is restricted.
-In addition to that, it is completely mandatory for hikers to go with a tour or licensed guide.
+In addition to that, therefore hikers must go with a tour or licensed guide.

 It is a requirement for walking the Inca Trail.
 Travel insurance will protect you against injury, illness, cancellations, and more.
 But make sure it also covers you for activities at altitude.

-– Fitness condition: The Inca Trail is an incredible experience of a lifetime, but definitely not an easy trek.
-So, having a good level of physical fitness makes everything more pleasant and enjoyable.
-We recommend you to do some cardio to increase your endurance.
+- Fitness condition: The Inca Trail is an incredible experience of a lifetime, but not an easy trek.
+So, having a good level of physical fitness makes everything more pleasant.
+We recommend you do some cardio to increase your endurance.
 Also, pack light and smart to carry just the necessary.

-– Calories: We highly recommend you to take some high-calorie snacks, such as seeds and nuts, in order to keep your energy, because you will burn a lot of calories during the trek.
+- Calories: We highly recommend you take some high-calorie snacks, such as seeds and nuts, to keep your energy, because you will burn a lot of calories during the trek.

-– Stay hydrated: During the four-day hike you will do a really intense physical effort, so you must drink enough water each day.
-Salt tablets can help you as well.
+- Stay hydrated: During the four-day hike you will do an intense physical effort, so you must drink enough water each day.
+Salt tablets can help you as well.-

 - Mental preparation: Go slow and do not push yourself.
 Try to consider this challenging trek as a motivating adventure and take your time to enjoy it.